FoMo-HRI/FoMo-HRI.github.io/contact.md

 # [](#contact)Contact

-All questions should be emailed to d.hernandez_garcia@hw.ac.uk or M.Romeo@hw.ac.uk
+All questions should be emailed to d.hernandez_garcia _ at _ hw.ac.uk or m.romeo _ at _ hw.ac.uk